structure 8 steve mellard

 DESCRIPTION

 El Meco is a small archaeological zone located on the northern outskirts of the city of Cancun on the coastal road to Punta Sam.
-The ruins are very well maintained by the local INAH representative, Jesus.
-There are numerous shade trees, birds and flowering plants that enhance the visitors experience.
+The ruins are very well maintained by INAH which reopened the site in January 2025 with new infrastructure and restoration work.
+There are numerous shade trees, birds and flowering plants that enhance the visitor’s experience.
 It is very easy to reach by car, taxi, or minivan as it is only 4 miles/6 kms from the city center.
 It has the tallest pyramid on the northeast Yucatan Peninsula.

 HOURS: 8 A.M-5 P.M.